Wiklyn/online-marketplace-puddle/README.md

 ## About the project

-To Sign Up at Puddle, you need to choose an username, an email and a password to register.
+To Sign Up at Puddle, you need to choose a username, an email and a password to register.

 ![SignUp](./images_readme/signup.png)